HOW TO READ YOUR MOTORCYCLE TYRE’S SIDEWALL MARKINGS

-Your tyre’s sidewall contains all of the information about your tyre that you’ll need.
-Here’s a little guide to what all of those numbers and letters mean:
+Your Dunlop motorcycle tyre sidewall contains all the information about your tyre that you’ll need, but what does a number such as 120/70 ZR17 M/C (58W) actually mean?
+Here’s a little guide to understanding these markings: